- Building construction plan review

 Property survey plats are new drawings produced by a land surveyor of existing lots of record in the County Clerk’s office.

-Direct questions about subdivision plats to Brian Howard.
+Direct questions about subdivision plats to Melissa Evans.

 Swimming Pool Permits.
 The OMPC Building & Electrical Division has created a special application for permits to construct swimming pools because pools present special concerns for personal safety and neighborhood impact.
 Electrical systems must be properly installed and the yard adequately fenced for security.
 Pools must be located outside of utility easements and so as not to disrupt the natural flow of neighborhood storm runoff.
 Pool drainage outlets must be arranged to avoid intrusion on adjacent private property.

-Direct questions about swimming pool permits to Manuel Ball.
+Direct questions about swimming pool permits to Matt Warren.

 Variances are departures from dimensional terms of the Zoning Ordinance pertaining to the height, width, or location of structures, and the size of yards and open spaces, including the characteristics of required landscape areas and materials.
 The Owensboro Metropolitan Board of Adjustment (OMBA) hears and decides variance applications.
 The board can not grant a variance to permit a use of any land, building, or structure that is not permitted by the Zoning Ordinance or to alter the density requirements in the zone in question.
 A variance runs with the land, applying to the property for which it is granted, and not to the individual who applied for it.